Systematics and taxonomy of Australian Cortinarius

 Cortinarius is one of the largest and most complex fungal genera known today, with around 3000 described species.
 Cortinarius are agarics (gilled fungi) that develop ectomycorrhizal associations with many forest trees around the world, including Eucalyptus and Nothofagus.
 Cortinarius has numerous species in Australia that remain poorly documented, despite having important ecological roles and interesting chemical and antibiotic features.
 The identification of individual species can be extremely difficult when relying only on morphological and/or chemical characters.
 Our long-term goal is to provide rigorous species delimitation and phylogeny for Australian Cortinarius, integrating morphological, chemical and molecular data.

 Our research currently focusses on the subgenus Dermocybe of Cortinarius.
 This subgenus contains brightly coloured species that produce anthraquinone pigments, which can also be found in some species of other subgenera.
-The National Herbarium of Victoria (MEL) houses more than 300 collections of subgenus Dermocybe, currently filed under 16 species names, with one third of the collections not identified to species.
+The National Herbarium of Victoria at Royal Botanic Gardens Victoria (MEL) houses more than 300 collections of subgenus Dermocybe, currently filed under 16 species names, with one third of the collections not identified to species.
 We are investigating species richness in the Australian members of subgenus Dermocybe and also phylogenetic relationships with northern hemisphere counterparts.

 Using molecular data, a so-called 'barcode' region is of great use in delimiting species in the first place, and also as a diagnostic tool for identification of unknown material.
 A barcode region is a short sequence of DNA that is the same or very similar within a species, and unique for each different species.
 A workable barcode region will have a 'barcode gap', where the distance (dissimilarity) in a comparison between sequences of members of the same species will always be less than the distance between sequences from members of different species.